Packraft: Slackrafting

 The expense of high quality packrafts costing $US500 - $US1000 has led to interest in using PVC inflatable boats and even pool toys costing $US15 - $US100 as a cheap alternative.
 These vinyl substitutes are not designed for anything more challenging than boating on still water no further than an easy swim to shore; they puncture easily, and they do not inflate to high pressures.
 For these reasons they have been described as 'slackrafts'; they do, however, offer some advantages over the even cheaper option of Liloing.

+Bikerafting

+Bikerafting combines bicycling, often in the form of bikepacking, with packrafting as a single mode of backcountry travel.
+During the paddling phase, the bicycle’s wheels are usually removed, and the frame, wheels, luggage, and other equipment are strapped across the bow of the inflated raft, with the load positioned to maintain stability and avoid obstructing the paddler.
+The raft is then paddled across or along a waterway.
+At the next transition, the bicycle is reassembled and the raft is deflated, rolled, and carried on the bicycle or by the rider, often in a backpack fitted to carry the collapsed paddle.
+This activity type opens up a much broader array of trip and route options that would otherwise be blocked by terrain requiring the opposite activity phase such as remote coastal areas with river and channel crossing or linking lakes with lengthy portages.